roman-milk/roman-milk.github.io/the-decoy-1.md

+===

- ****** The Decoy ****** byJust_Plain_Bob© "George just left to meet Jenny baby.
+"George just left to meet Jenny baby.
 He fucked me a couple of times before he left and my pussy is full of cum.
 Could you bring your magic mouth over here and help little Myra out?
 Please baby, please?"
 Report_Story